All About Holiday Cacti

 To avoid premature bud drop, don't move holiday cacti to a new location until the first flowers start to open.

-Any sudden change in environmental conditions can cause flower buds to drop off before opening.
+Sudden changes can cause buds to drop.
 Provide good, consistent care during flower bud development.
-Avoid excessive watering, allowing the soil to dry out too much, or other marked changes to their care during flower bud development.
-To avoid flower bud drop, do not move the plant during flower bud development.
+Avoid excessive watering, allowing the soil to dry out excessively, or making other marked changes to their care during flower bud development.
+To prevent flower bud drop, avoid moving the plant during flower bud development.
 Holiday cacti can be moved and displayed in another room when the first flowers begin to open.

 Small Brown Bumps with a Sticky Substance On and Under the Plant

 Scale insects are difficult to control.
-Systemic insecticides are generally ineffective.
-The shell-like covering protects scale from contact insecticides.
-Contact insecticides are only effective when applied during the crawler stage (before the insects develop their protective shells).
-Since it’s difficult to determine when crawlers are present, scale-infested plants will need to be sprayed with insecticidal soap every seven to 10 days until the infestation is eliminated.
-Small infestations can be controlled by individually scraping off the scales or by dabbing each scale with an alcohol-soaked cotton swab.
+The shell-like covering protects the scale from contact insecticides.
+These insecticides are only effective when applied during the crawler stage (before the insects develop their protective shells).
+Because it’s difficult to determine when crawlers are present, and they can be hatching and crawling on a continuing basis, scale-infested plants need to be sprayed with insecticidal soap every seven to 10 days until the infestation is eliminated.
+Small infestations can be controlled by individually scraping off the scale pests or by dabbing each scale insect with an alcohol-soaked cotton swab.

 FAQs